Inedo/inedo-docs/Content/proget/sca/policies.md

 Although metadata providers are designed to work with the official public repositories, (NuGet.org, npmjs.org, etc.), they can also be configured to connect to another repository.
 To create a custom metadata provider, first enable the default provider, edit it, and then click "create custom provider".

 We're not entirely sure what the use case would be (which is why creating them is a bit convoluted), but you may find it helpful to get deprecated, unlisted, or outdated package status from another repository.
-Please [let us know](https://forums.inedo.com/) if you find this feature useful, so that we can properly document and support it, as well as add authentication and other options .
+Please [let us know](https://forums.inedo.com/) if you find this feature useful, so that we can properly document and support it, as well as add authentication and other options.

 ## ProGet 2023 and Earlier
-Policies & Compliance Rules are a new feature for ProGet 2024 and replaced the download blocking rules for [licenses (archive.org)](https://web.archive.org/web/20231210172007/https://docs.inedo.com/docs/proget-sca-licenses) and [vulnerabilities (archive.org)](https://web.archive.org/web/20230927141932/https://docs.inedo.com/docs/proget-sca-vulnerabilities) in which you could implement similar functionality.
+Policies & Compliance Rules are a new feature for ProGet 2024, replacing the download blocking rules for [licenses (archive.org)](https://web.archive.org/web/20231210172007/https://docs.inedo.com/docs/proget-sca-licenses) and [vulnerabilities (archive.org)](https://web.archive.org/web/20230927141932/https://docs.inedo.com/docs/proget-sca-vulnerabilities) in which you could implement similar functionality.

-When Policies & Compliance Rules is first enabled after updating from ProGet 2023 and earlier, existing license rules and vulnerability assessments will be used to create new policies that you can view, edit, and combine as described below.
+When "Policies & Compliance Rules" is first enabled after updating from ProGet 2023 and earlier, existing license rules and vulnerability assessments will be used to create new policies that you can view, edit, and combine as described below.
 These policies will then be used to determine if a package download should be blocked.